OpenSmartEnvironment/ose-fs/README.md

 - Gaps in the documentation
 - No test suite

 This is not yet a piece of download-and-use software.
-Its important to understand the basic principles covered by the [documentation](http://opensmartenvironment.github.io/doc/).
+It is important to understand the basic principles covered by the [documentation](http://opensmartenvironment.github.io/doc/).

-Use of this software is currently recommended only for users that wish participate in the development process, see [contributions](http://opensmartenvironment.github.io/doc/#contrib).
+Use of this software is currently recommended only to users that wish to participate in the development process, see [contributions](http://opensmartenvironment.github.io/doc/#contrib).

 ## Platforms
-OSE is developed in JavaScript on the following platforms.
+OSE is being developed in JavaScript on the following platforms.
 - Node.js (>0.10) running on Debian Jessie and Raspbian
 - recent versions of Firefox
 - recent versions of Chromium/Chrome

-It, however, probably also runs on other recent browsers and Linux distributions.
+It, however, probably also works with other recent browsers and Linux distributions.

 ## Package description